Simple versus Optimal Contracts: Introduction

 \paragraph{Classic contract theory.} Many fundamental economic interactions can be phrased in terms of two parties, a \emph{principal} and an \emph{agent}, where the agent chooses an action and this imposes some (negative or positive) externality on the principal.
 Naturally, the principal will want to influence which action the agent chooses.
 This influence will often take the form of a \emph{contract}, in which the principal compensates the agent contingent on either the actions or their outcomes; with the more challenging and realistic scenario being the one in which the principal cannot directly observe the agent's chosen action.
 Instead, the principal can only observe a stochastic outcome that results from the agent's action.

-For example, consider a salesperson working for a company producing a range of products with different revenue margins.
-The salesperson chooses the amount of effort spent on promoting the various products.
+For example, consider a salesperson (agent) working for a company (principal) producing a range of products with different revenue margins.
+The salesperson chooses the amount of effort to spend on promoting the various products.
 The company may not be able to directly observe effort, but can presumably track the number of orders the salesperson generates.
-Assuming this number is correlated with the salesperson's actions (the harder he works, the more sales of higher margin products he generates), it may make sense for the company to base his pay on sales---i.e., to put him on commission---to induce him to expend the appropriate level of effort. \footnote{We shall address the agent as male and the principal as female.} Another example is the interaction between a car owner and an insurance company.
+Assuming this number is correlated with the salesperson's actions (the harder he works, the more sales of higher margin products he generates), \footnote{For clarity we shall address the agent as male and the principal as female.} it may make sense for the company to base his pay on sales---i.e., to put him on commission---to induce him to expend the appropriate level of effort.
+Another example is the interaction between a car owner (agent) and an insurance company (principal).
 The car owner's behavior influences the risks his car is exposed to.
-If costs are borne only by the insurance company, the owner might not bother to maintain the asset properly (e.g., might park in a bad neighborhood).
+If realized risks are borne entirely by the insurance company, the owner might not bother to maintain the asset properly (e.g., might park in a bad neighborhood).
 This is an example of the well-known {\em moral hazard} problem.
 Typically, such bad behavior is difficult to contract against directly.
 But because this behavior imposes an externality on the insurance company, companies have an interest in designing contracts that guard against~it.